kalkuteminal/Animation-DNA/06-Tutorials.md

 **`setAttr "spotLightShape1.intensity" 2;`**  It tells you: i set intensity attribute of spotLight to 2.

 Inspecting MEL messages in Script Editor standing behind your actions in Maya is a grate way to find [command](#developing-foundation) or attribute to deal with.
 Its one more fancy option for beginner developers to write code in conjunction with asking google.

+You have several syntax options to set attributes in PyMel.
+We can "translate" MEL above into python: